abhi3700/substrate-node-template-self/pallets/README.md

 > Although there is a button shown above test function to run individual test in VSCode.

+In order to view the values of the variables in the test function, you can use `println!` macro.

 #### 8. Write the benchmarking code for your pallet in the `runtime/src/benchmarks.rs` file. <!-- TODO: -->

 ## Add crate to your pallet